travigd/documentation/server/3.0.0/index.md

 ```

 <span class="note--warning">
-Note: Unless passed a database path, the Event Store will write to a new database created in the system's temporary files path each time it is started.
+Note: Unless passed a database option, the Event Store will write to a new database created in the system's temporary files path each time it is started.
 For more information on Command Line Arguments look [here](./command-line-arguments).
 </span>

 ## Platform Specifics